BouzasLab25/bouzaslab25.github.io/_posts/2017-11-14-posts-from-lab-25.md

 **Symposium: Adaptabilidad del comportamiento a restricciones temporales y probabilísticas**

-*(Behavioral adaptability to temporal and probabilistic restrictions).*
+*(Translated as: Behavioral adaptability to temporal and probabilistic restrictions).*